 E.g., international travel questions, should work with Cerner and Epic to ensure those questions can be captured

-The new ARLN portal for access to ARLN test results (i.e., the eTOR system): need some direction/guidance on the data that will come from there
+The new ARLN portal for access to ARLN test results (i.e., the eTOR system): need some direction/guidance on the data that will come from there to the state health departments.
+More discussion is needed on the data and how it is consumed from CDC to the states.

 Laboratory